mattermost/docs/source/administration/config-settings.rst

 Enable Public Channels Materialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::
   This setting provided a fast way for System Admins to disable public channels materialization if it caused unexpected performance degradation in Mattermost v5.4 or v5.5.
-The feature was permanently permanently and this setting removed in Mattermost v5.6, released on December 16, 2018.
+The feature was permanent and this setting was removed in Mattermost v5.6, released on December 16, 2018.

 **True**: Enables materialization of public channels to increase channel search performance in the channel switcher (CTRL/CMD+K), channel autocomplete (~) and elsewhere in the UI.
 Notably, this allows the database to exclude direct messages for many queries, resulting in better query plans and more efficient indexes.